OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 To do this, you first need a code signing certificate.
 If you have built a project in Android Studio before, the IDE has already created a debug keystore and certificate in <code>$HOME/.android/debug.keystore</code>.
 The default password for this keystore is "android" and the key is named "androiddebugkey".

-The Java standard distibution includes <code>keytool</code> for managing keystores and certificates.
+The Java standard distribution includes <code>keytool</code> for managing keystores and certificates.
 You can create your own signing certificate and key and add it to the debug keystore as follows:

 ```
 $ keytool -genkey -v -keystore ~/.android/debug.keystore -alias signkey -keyalg RSA -keysize 2048 -validity 20000